Market

 requirements for record retention for the

-period for which it was enabled.
+period for which it was enabled and operated.

 2. As required by the Companies (Auditor's Report) Order,